-- Regardless of changes in income, Lead Agencies may not terminate CCDF assistance during the minimum 12-month period if a family has an increase in income that exceeds the Lead Agency's income eligibility threshold but not the federal threshold of 85 percent of SMI; and - Regardless of temporary changes in participation in work, training, or educational activities. - a.
-Does the Lead Agency certify that their policies or procedures provide a minimum 12-month eligibility period for each child at initial eligibility determination? - [] No. If no, describe:
+- Regardless of changes in income, Lead Agencies may not terminate CCDF assistance during the minimum 12-month period if a family has an increase in income that exceeds the Lead Agency's income eligibility threshold but not the federal threshold of 85 percent of SMI; and - Regardless of temporary changes in participation in work, training, or educational activities.

-- b.
-Does the Lead Agency certify that its definition of "temporary change" includes each of the minimum required elements? - 1.
-Any time-limited absence from work for an employed parent due to such reasons as the need to care for a family member or an illness. - 2.
-Any interruption in work for a seasonal worker who is not working between regular industry work seasons. - 3.
-Any student holiday or break for a parent participating in a training or educational program.
+a.
+Does the Lead Agency certify that their policies or procedures provide a minimum 12-month eligibility period for each child at initial eligibility determination? ⊠ Yes. \square No. If no, describe: Click or tap here to enter text. b.
+Does the Lead Agency certify that its definition of "temporary change" includes each of the minimum required elements?
+Any time-limited absence from work for an employed parent due to such reasons as the need to care for a family member or an illness.
+Any interruption in work for a seasonal worker who is not working between regular industry work seasons.

+3. Any student holiday or break for a parent participating in a training or educational program.